34 Great Jobs for People with Disabilities

 - Rehabilitation counselors: $40,160

 - Addictions and mental health counselors: $49,950

 Special talents like public speaking come naturally to some people with learning disabilities.
 So it might be worth investigating careers that involve being in front of a camera or audience.
 Broadcast news is a fascinating option since you may be able to do a lot of public good by reporting on what's happening in your community or around the nation.

 5. Nursing Assistant

 This occupation is another option that can allow you to take advantage of your empathetic nature.
 Plus, providing basic care to medical patients or residents of nursing facilities can be a great way to experience a sense of pride and meaning.
-And you don't have to learn much since the job typically involves relatively simple tasks like feeding, dressing, bathing, moving, and grooming patients.
+And the job typically involves relatively simple tasks like feeding, dressing, bathing, moving, and grooming patients.